General information about reinstatement

 Students in the F-1 visa category who fail to maintain their student status in the United States are required to obtain a reinstatement to F-1 student status.
 We strongly recommend that you consult the ISSC staff first about which of the reinstatement options is best for your circumstances.

 Students may fall out of status for many different reasons including but not limited to failure to enroll, failure to maintain academic progress, unauthorized part-time enrollment, and so on.
-The SEVIS record of a student who has fallen out of status must be terminated along with the appropriate reason.
+The SEVIS record of a student who has fallen out of status must be terminated and the reason must be recorded.
 A student who is “out of status” is not eligible for any benefits of the F-1 status.

 Application procedures and materials